 yomp | Verb.
 To walk hard and with vigour.
 E.g."We yomped up the valley and made it to the station just in time to catch our train."
 [1900s] |

 yonks | Noun.
-An age, a long time. |
+An age, a long time.
+E.g."I haven’t seen him in yonks — last time we hung out, flip phones were still cutting-edge!" |

 you lot | Phrs.
 Used to address a group of people.
 E.g."Will you lot please tidy up the kitchen, it's a mess in here." {Informal} |